-Some factors that contribute to back pain with sitting include a slumped posture when sitting.
+Some factors that contribute to back pain when sitting include a slumped posture.
 Being stuck in this position for long periods of time can cause compression of the nerves running through the vertebrae or buttock muscles.

-When addressed with a thorough physical therapy assessment and plan of care, sitting without back pain is possible.
-However, any sort of repetitive activity with poor mechanics can develop into a more serious spine condition.
-If you have back pain with sitting, the physical therapists at Movement Solutions would be glad to be a resource for you.
+When addressed with a specialized physical therapy program, overcoming low back pain when sitting is possible.
+However, ignoring pain may only prolong your suffering.
+If you have low back pain when sitting, the physical therapists at Movement Solutions would be glad to be a resource for you.

 We have a free guide on relieving back pain that can give you further insight into back problems and help kickstart your recovery.
 We are available for a free 15-minute phone consultation to talk about how your pain is affecting you and discuss your treatment options.